awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

   1. Disable Multi\-AZ on the cluster\.

   1. Disable automatic failover on the cluster\.
+You can do this using the Redis console by unchecking the **Auto failover** checkbox for the replication group\.
+You can do this using the AWS CLI by setting the `AutomaticFailoverEnabled` property to `false` when calling the `ModifyReplicationGroup` operation\.

   1. Promote the read replica to primary\.